tomasjura/cygwin-registry/README.md

 ### Installation
 ## creating "run" wrappers
+The program `run` starts a program with cmd window hidden.
+If copied under name run`program`, then it runs the program with cmd window hidden.

-In cygwin shell run `make install_runners`
+In cygwin shell run `make install_runners` to create wrappers
 ## Creating .reg files
-In cygwin shell run in the root project direcory
+In cygwin shell run in the root project directory
 > make all
 You should see the required .reg files.
 If you have modified the source files (.reg.m4), check them in text editor before installation.
 ## Applying to registry
 > make all
 Instals your selected `.reg` files defined by MODULES variable
 ### After installation
-## Preserve uninstall files
+## Preserve uninstall_* files
 Save your config file at save place.
 You never know when you will need the uninstall files.

 ## PATHEXT